Kawepūrongo

 "Is it okay if I cry?"

-Victim Support were there for Billy Davis when his wife unexpectedly passed away and now he’s determined to be there for others as a volunteer Victim Support Worker.
+Victim Support were there for Billy Davis when his wife unexpectedly passed away and now he’s determined to be there for others as a volunteer with Victim Support.

-In September 2020, Billy Davis came home from work to the shock and disbelief of finding his wife had died of a heart attack.
+In September 2020, Billy Davis came home from work to the shock and disbelief of finding his wife had died of a heart attack."Is it okay if I cry?"

 He remembers police mentioning Victim Support, but at the time he was simply unable to take anything in.
 A few days later though, he made the call, and not long after Support Worker Deborah Du Toit was on his doorstep.